What is Merchant Bank?

-A merchant bank can be classified as a type of financial intermediary or bank that deals and handles investments and commercial loans for small and medium-sized businesses.
-Their existence date back to the medieval period when there had been active trading of commodities.
+A merchant bank can be classified as a financial intermediary or bank that deals with and handles investments and commercial loans for small and medium-sized businesses.
+Their existence dates back to the medieval period when commodities were traded actively.

 Explanation

 In modern-day scenarios, they are often regarded as investment banks.
-This bank can be classified as a bank or a company that performs underwriting, as well as provides services on loans, and conducts consultations on critical financial projects and investment matters for small-sized businesses.
+This bank can be classified as a bank or a company that performs underwriting provides services on loans, and conducts consultations on critical financial projects and investment matters for small-sized businesses.
 It additionally helps in fundraising activity for institutional investors and large corporations.
-They generally don’t offer traditional banking services such as the acceptance of that deposit and lending them to a smaller group of borrowers.
+They generally don’t offer traditional banking services such as accepting deposits and lending them to a smaller group of borrowers.

 Objectives of Merchant Bank

-The broad objectives of this bank are offer to credit services and perform underwriting for its institutional clients and corporate clients.
-Additionally, their main objective is to help businesses in capital formation by providing services of standby credit, and underwriting of securities that are generally backed by guarantees.
+The broad objectives of this bank are to offer credit services and perform underwriting for its institutional and corporate clients.
+Additionally, their main objective is to help businesses in capital formation by providing standby credit services and underwriting securities generally backed by guarantees.

-They additionally have an objective of creating secondary markets wherein the bills are exchanged or traded and wherein the merchant banks play the role of the central accepting house.
-They additionally provide dealer services in terms of buy and sell transactions of financial instruments.
+They also aim to create secondary markets wherein the bills are exchanged or traded, and the merchant banks are the central accepting house.
+They additionally provide dealer services regarding buy and sell transactions of financial instruments.

 Examples of Merchant Bank

-The world-renowned underwriters are normally composed of Macquarie, JP Morgan, Citigroup, and Goldman Sachs.
+The world-renowned underwriters normally comprise Macquarie, JP Morgan, Citigroup, and Goldman Sachs.
 Small companies who wish to acquire finance either through debt or equity can get in touch with any one of the merchant bankers.
 These bankers may then set up a series of meetings to gather the requirements of the companies.

 Once they gather the desired information, they undertake counseling and advisory sessions for the small client.
-They tell them about the pros and cons of the available methods of finance.
-They additionally make the business understand the cost structure with respect to the available modes of finance.
+They tell them about the pros and cons of the available finance methods.
+They additionally make the business understand the cost structure concerning the available modes of finance.

 Services of Merchant Bank

-The merchant banks offer their services to medium-scale as well as small scale enterprises that are unable to raise funds from the initial public offering.
-They provide their services in the form of bridge financing, mezzanine financing, etc. They also help in private placements for corporations who look out for minimum disclosures on regulations and compliances.
+The merchant banks offer their services to medium and small-scale enterprises that cannot raise funds from the initial public offering.
+They provide their services in bridge financing, mezzanine financing, etc. They also help in private placements for corporations who look out for minimum disclosures on regulations and compliances.

-They additionally provide advisory and corporate counseling.
-For project-based financing, they provide prompt project counseling which broadly covers the format of reports for the preparation of projects and how they acquire finance for the project.
+Additionally, they provide advisory and corporate counseling.
+For project-based financing, they provide prompt project counseling, which broadly covers the format of reports for preparing projects and how they acquire finance for the project.

 Functions of Merchant Bank

 The broad function of the merchant bank is to offer portfolio management services to corporate clients, medium-scale businesses, and institutional investors.
-To enhance the value of underlying instruments, they provide services for the management of financial assets.
+To enhance the value of underlying instruments, they provide services for managing financial assets.
 They facilitate buy and sell transactions of the financial claims to help their clients achieve their investment objectives.

-They additionally help in the underwriting for large businesses that wish to acquire capital from the stock markets.
-They help in the preparation and filing of technical documentation and prospectus on the behalf of the business.
-They collaborate with the marketing department of the business so that they could market the stock offering of the business.
+They also help underwrite large businesses that wish to acquire capital from the stock markets.
+They help prepare and file technical documentation and prospectus on behalf of the business.
+And collaborate with the company’s marketing department so that they can market the stock offering of the business.

-The bankers additionally help in the acquisition of loans from banks and financial institutions.
-They formulate financial plans and budgets on the behalf of the business and determine the total costs involved toward the acquisition of loans that are of bigger ticket size.
-They liaison with the lenders to acquire bridge finance for the business with the intent of meeting up towards the working capital requirements.
+The bankers additionally help acquire loans from banks and financial institutions.
+They formulate financial plans and budgets on behalf of the business and determine the total costs involved in acquiring loans that are of bigger ticket size.
+They liaison with the lenders to receive bridge finance for the business with the intent of meeting up towards the working capital requirements.

 Importance of Merchant Bank

 Merchant bankers are always required for corporate counseling as well as for project counseling.
-They act as a bridge or an intermediary between the savers who wish to have high returns on their invested sums and users of the funds who want to use the funds for better utility purposes.
+They act as a bridge or an intermediary between the savers who wish to have high returns on their invested sums and users who want to use the funds for better utility.

 Merchant Bank vs Investment Bank

 There is fundamentally little difference between an investment bank and a merchant bank.
-The merchant bank deals with medium-size businesses to small size businesses whereas the investment banks deal with large size companies.
-The bankers offer innovative lending solutions for the small size business as well as help them with equity and bridge financing as well as mezzanine financing.
+The merchant bank deals with medium-sized and small-sized businesses, whereas the investment banks deal with large companies.
+The bankers offer innovative lending solutions for small businesses and help them with equity, bridge, and mezzanine financing.

-The investment bankers on the other hand help business of large size to acquire finance and capital from the capital markets through the means of the initial public offering.
+Investment bankers, on the other hand, help businesses of large size to acquire finance and capital from the capital markets through the means of the initial public offering.
 They additionally provide big companies and clients with strategic advice on mergers and acquisitions with potential companies.
 They help in the capital restructuring of a large business.

-The merchant bankers, on the other hand, focuses on corporate investing, investments in real estate, and activities of trade finance specifically for medium to small size business.
+On the other hand, merchant bankers focus on corporate investing, investments in real estate, and trade finance activities specifically for medium to small businesses.
 Investment banks help companies issue debt securities with guarantees in the debt market and help them in raising additional funds.
-At times investment banks play the role of the depository as well which is normally not played by the investment bankers.
+At times, investment banks also play the role of the depository, which is usually not played by investment bankers.

 Advantages and Disadvantages